 Travelling in the Dominican Republic is pretty easy in the grand scheme of things.
-Years of tourism agreements with the US provides a haven for over-exaggerative post-grads who think every thing is just “awesommmee,” making it as some of the travel snobs would say; very ‘touristy’ and a breeze to get around.
+Years of tourism agreements with the US provides a haven for simple travel and as some of the travel snobs would say; very ‘touristy’ – a general breeze to get around.

 How To Get There